-Regulated businesses or groups may incur training costs for building code continuing education courses with fees ranging from free to \$400.00 from qualified training organizations.
-If the regulated businesses or groups desires use of the code book, a fee of \$144.00 will be required for the building code.
-The agency leaves it to the discretion of the regulated businesses or groups to choose how they obtain their training.
-There are over 61,000 skilled trades licensees in the state who will be impacted.
+Residential builders and skilled trades licensees may incur training costs for rehabilitation code continuing education courses, which typically cost \$400.00 from qualified training organizations.
+If the residential builder or skilled trade licensee desired the use of the code book, a fee of \$77.50 will be required for the rehabilitation code.
+The agency leaves it to the discretion of the residential builders and skilled trades licensees to choose how they obtain their training.
+There are over 54,000 licensed residential builders and over 61,000 skilled trades licensees in this state who will be impacted.